morel-g/generative-models/Readme.md

 Applying diffusion models to image data with experiments on Fashion MNIST and CIFAR datasets.
 Three continuous models are considered: diffusion / score based model, critical-damped Langevin and stochastic interpolants / flow matching.

+The corresponding config files are available in `configs/cfg/img/*.yaml`.

 ### Sampling from the models for the Fashion MNIST dataset: